How to Imagine Yourself Running (and Writing) in a Foreign Country

 Step 22: Make a playlist!
 Load it up with reliable oldies from college—Yo La Tengo, Arcade Fire, LCD Soundsystem—some Pablo-era Kanye, The Ramones, a Foo Fighters song.
 Oh wait, a podcast!
 Every podcast is a podcast everyone is talking about.
 Pick one of those.

-Step 23: There a sabich place people keep telling you about where the pita is just a little bit better, the eggplant is a little bit better, and the hummus is a little bit better.
+Step 23: There is a sabich place people keep telling you about where the pita is just a little bit better, the eggplant is a little bit better, and the hummus is a little bit better.
 Go there and stuff yourself with all of these better things.
 You deserve it.
 And you’re going to need the energy when you go running.
 It won’t go to waste.
 Neither will the baklava you chase it down with.

 Step 24: It’s late enough for a drink, right?
 Cue up that stupid podcast.